nerrma/thesis/presentations/src/ThesisAPres.md

 For the long term, there are two paths to go down:

 - Possibly look at different learning algorithms to apply IACV to.
-A major culprit here is soft-margin SVM.
+The main target here is soft-margin SVM.

 \pause